lando/platformsh/README.md

 lando mysql main < dump.sql
 ```

-You can [override Platform.sh configuarion](https://github.com/lando/platformsh/blob/main/docs/usage.md#overriding-config) in your Landofile with things that make more sense for development.
+You can also [override Platform.sh configuarion](https://github.com/lando/platformsh/blob/main/docs/usage.md#overriding-config) in your Landofile with things that make more sense for development.

 ```yaml
 name: platformsh-drupal8